webcomponents/webcomponents.github.io/src/documents/articles/web-components-best-practices.html.md

 image: web-components-best-practices.jpg
 category: articles
 layout: single
-tags: ['Best Practices', 'Custom Elements', 'Documentation', 'Accessibility']
+tags: ['Best Practices', 'Custom Elements', 'Accessibility']
 ---

 [Web Components](http://www.w3.org/TR/components-intro/) (WC) are a new set of web platform features that enable developers to build applications in a declarative, composable way.
 The following is an initial list of best practices we advocate component authors consider to ensure their elements are good citizens in the Web Component ecosystem.